What Plastic ban? Delhi is second only to Maharashtra in single-use plastic consumption

 "Since the ban came into force, plastic straws in the packaging of renowned brands have gone off the shelves.
 However, surveys by CSE show that banned items are still available, and no action is taken against them.
 Awareness campaigns have been reduced," he said.

-Atin Biswas, the programme director for the municipal solid waste unit in CSE, said: “Most of the banned products, including plastic cutlery, are non-branded and manufactured in the informal sector.
-This sector has nothing to do with branding and only wants to make money.
-Since such units are not included in the government’s records, how can the authorities shut them down.”
+Atin Biswas, the programme director for the municipal solid waste unit in CSE, said: "Most of the banned products, including plastic cutlery, are non-branded and manufactured in the informal sector.
+This sector has nothing to do with branding and is only interested in making money.
+Since such units are not included in the government's records, how can the authorities shut them down?"

 He said that implementing the ban would require extensive public awareness and sensitisation so that people refuse to accept banned items when sold.
-Besides, people can report to the authorities when prohibited items are found.
+Additionally, people can report prohibited items to the authorities when they are found.

 Switch to eco-friendly disposables today.
 Visit www.quitp[astic.in to shop for plastic-free tableware